ColOfAbRiX/figlet4s/figlet4s-microsite/docs/docs/using-figlet4s.md

 2. Configure the options of the builder, if needed.
 3. Render a text into a `FIGure`

-A `FIGure` is the object that hold the rendered text.
+A `FIGure` is the object that holds the rendered text.
 Once you have a `FIGure` you can do further processing like printing it or converting it to a string.

 ```scala